 Three Dimensional Cartesian Plane

 The 3D Cartesian plane has one more axis perpendicular to the normal Cartesian plane.
 For the XY plane, there is an axis Z which is perpendicular to the XY plane.
 Any point lying on this plane is defined by the set of three points (x, y, z).
-Here, x defines the position along the X-axis, y defines the position along the Y-axis, and z defines the position along the Z-axis.
+Here, x represents the position along the X-axis, y defines the position along the Y-axis, and z denotes the position along the Z-axis.
 The given graph shows the 3D Cartesian plane with three axes X, Y, and Z.

 Cartesian Representation of Complex Numbers